India's Coronavirus Lockdown: A Man Traveling 1,250-Mile Home ...

 “They started abusing us,” Chauhan said.
 “They told us we weren’t following social distance.
 We had to sit 10 feet from each other.
 They tried to disperse the crowd and told the organizers to stop feeding.”

 But immigrants outnumber the police.
-“We started shouting back, some migrant workers even started pushing the police, and the police were back on their jeeps,” he said.
+“We started shouting back, some migrant workers even started pushing the police, and the police were backing their jeeps,” he said.
 “We’re angry.
 They (the police) don’t help us at all – they don’t help people.”

 Pestilence and death on the roads